Dirac series of $\mathrm{GL}(n)$ over an Archimedean field: The uniqueness and multiplicity-one of spin lowest -type

-\centerline{\scshape Acknowledgements} We thank Professor C.-P. Dong for helpful discussions about spin lowest $K$-types, and many valuable suggestions on the draft; thank Professor K.D.Wong for discussions on the Dirac series of $GL(n,\bR)$ and helping modify the proof of the uniqueness of spin lowest $K$-type.
-Zhang thanks Professor K.D.Wong for kindly supporting to visit Professor C.-P. Dong.
+We thank Professor C.-P. Dong for suggesting us classifying the Dirac series of $\mathrm{GL}(n,\mathbb{H})$ and helpful discussions about spin lowest $K$-types, and many valuable suggestions on the draft; thank Professor K.D.
+Wong for discussions on the Dirac series of $\mathrm{GL}(n,\mathbb{R})$ and helping modify the proof of the uniqueness of spin lowest $K$-type.
+Zhang thanks Professor K.D.
+Wong for kindly supporting to visit Professor C.-P. Dong.
+This work is supported by NSFC grant 11901491.
+We thank the referees for reading the manuscript carefully and and helpful suggestions to improve the quality of this work.